Assam Career : B.N. College of Agriculture Recruitment 2023

 Applications are invited for various project based positions in B.N.
 College of Agriculture Assam.

 B.N.
-College of Agriculture Assam is inviting applications from eligible candidates for the posts of Project Associate and Lab Assistant under the DBT sponsored Advanced Level Biotech Hub
+College of Agriculture Assam is inviting applications from eligible candidates for the positions of Project Associate & Lab Assistant under the DBT sponsored Advanced Level Biotech Hub.

 Name of post : Project Associate